interserver/mailbaby-api-samples/openapi-client/java-micronaut-client/docs/models/ErrorMessage.md

 # ErrorMessage

-The resposne when an error occurs.
+The response body returned when an error occurs.

 The class is defined in **[ErrorMessage.java](../../src/main/java/org/openapitools/model/ErrorMessage.java)**